Always booking for concerts, workshops, music festivals, and cultural events. Get at me.

 2007 Under the Radar and Over the Canyon a solo acoustic CD is released.
 Plays in Ireland and Wales

 2008 – 2010 Studied Irish language, history and folklore at Saint Mary’s University in Halifax, NS and spent a summer at National University of Ireland – Galway (NUIG) doing a language immersion program on a scholarship from the Irish Canadian University Fund.
+It was at this time that he had his name legally changed to the older spelling and pronunciation of the family name to Keleher.
+(Derived from the Irish Céileachair)

 In 2009 a short run of two eps "East to Ireland" volumes 1 and 2 came out after he traveled to Ireland and started focusing his music on more traditional sounds.